jrheard/blog/python/caesar.md

 This might feel weird at first, but you'll get used to it.
 Most of the ASCII codes between 0 and 31 are junk left over from the days when computers were giant room-sized machines controlled by jury-rigged typewriters.

 Here's the full ASCII table from [asciitable.com](http://www.asciitable.com) - don't worry, you don't need to memorize this or anything, I'm just showing it to you in case you find it helpful.
-You only care about the "Dec" (decimal) and "Char" (character) columns in this table.
+I've highlighted the section of the table that concerns the uppercase letters A-Z. You only care about the "Dec" (decimal) and "Char" (character) columns in this table.

-{% img ascii_table.gif %}
+{% img ascii_table.jpg %}

 That's the whole thing!
 Notice how e.g. uppercase `J` has the ASCII code 74, and lowercase `j` has the ASCII code 106.